 A simple Chicken Vesuvio recipe that's full of flavor and serves up beautifully.
 I keep a small mason jar of the seasoned flour in my pantry, adding the Parmesan when I'm ready to make the dish.
 Chicken Vesuvio reminds me of a classic 1970's meal, so grown up and ready for a cozy dinner for two.
 This dish is incredibly simple to prep.
 I can pop it in the oven, set the timer, and let it cook while I'm doing other things around the house.

-Ingredients to Make Simple Chicken Vesuvio
+Ingredients to Make One-Pot Chicken Vesuvio

 - chicken breasts